walrusWebDev/wp-dev-habit/readme.txt

 == Description ==

-WP Dev Habit was born from a personal need: to find a healthier, more productive way to channel the anxious energy that comes with complex development work and build a consistent habit of documenting the process.
+Daily Dev Habit was born from a personal need: to find a healthier, more productive way to channel the anxious energy that comes with complex development work and build a consistent habit of documenting the process.

 This plugin adds a guided journaling tool directly into your WordPress admin dashboard ("Dev Habit Log").
 By answering a series of targeted prompts at the end of your workday, you generate a clean, structured Markdown log of your progress, challenges, and learnings.